TouK/nussknacker/docs/MigrationGuide.md

 ### Breaking changes
 * [#3328](https://github.com/TouK/nussknacker/pull/3328) Due to addition of support for different schema type (AvroSchema and JsonSchema for now) serialization format of `NkSerializableParsedSchema` has changed.
 Flink state compatibility of scenarios which use Avro sources or sinks has been broken.
+* [#3365](https://github.com/TouK/nussknacker/pull/3365) Due to renames (see section `Code API changes`) Flink state compatibility of scenarios which use Avro sources or sinks has been broken.

 ### Other changes